scapaf64-prog/my-python-games/Blitzkrieg1/README.txt

-"Blitzkrieg" / update
+"Blitzkrieg"

-Now the emimies fight back.

-When 5 airplanes get through your gunfire, they will open fire on you.
+heavy "Flak"-shooter..

+There was once a very addictive shooter called "Blitz", but even KI can not find it any more, so I make my own game. :)

-ARROW-KEY's to control the guns,  SPACE to fire.
-ESC to quit the game.
+ARROW-KEY's to move the Flak,    SPACE to fire,    ESC for exit

+Zeppelines, that emerge with level three, need 3 hits to be destroyed.
+With 2 hits they turne to a "burned" red.

+The Radar at the bottom shows incoming airplains.

+When 5 of them get through,  you're done.

-flak1.mp4 is a short video of the game.
+flak.mp4 is a short video of the game.